 Congratulations on deciding to become a youth soccer coach!
 It may very well be the most rewarding activity you’ve done with your child in a long time.

-All coaches (including assistants) are required to complete 2 online activities and 1 in-person course:
+All coaches (including assistants) are required to complete a few basic steps:

-- Consider signing up for the regional referee course to learn about the Laws of the Game.
+- For 8u and below coaches, consider taking the Summary Laws of the Game AYSOU course to learn about the basic rules of soccer.
+For 10u and up coaches, consider signing up for the regional referee course to learn about the Laws of the Game.
 Knowing the rules (referred to as “Laws” in soccer) will instantly make you a more effective coach.
 You’ll be so glad you didn’t put this off until later

 - If you are new to the game of soccer, no problem!
 Start here!

 If you are already a USSF certified coach, please see the cross certification page here.